The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Travel", Category: "Tools", Category: "Aggregation", Category: "Search"

-Twelve APIs have been added to the ProgrammableWeb directory in categories such as Travel, eCommerce, Mapping and Bots.
-Featured today is an API from ViaMichelin which provides developers access to maps that include tourist destinations and fine restaurants.
+A whopping 34 more APIs have been added to the ProgrammableWeb directory in categories including Financial, Weather, and Tools.
+A bulk of the new additions are from NeutrinoAPI, which provides tools that solve application development problems.
 Here's a rundown of the latest additions.

 Our API Testing Series continues with a look at two command line tools – HTTPie and curl.
 Both of these tools are ideal for exploration.
 Along the way you will create a couple of API tests running against the Trello API, which is a real API with formal authentication tokens.

 CloudRail's universal API that enables developers to integrate multiple APIs into their app through the use of CloudRail's single, universal API has added support for Xamarin.
 CloudRail envisions replacing Xamarin's current Components method of integrating APIs into its app partners.